 Rethinking mental health: anthropology’s radical breakthrough

-To mark this year’s World Mental Health Day on 10 October we are taking a look at the work of the Centre for Mental Health Research in Action (CAMHRA) at SOAS and meet Kiara Wickremasinghe (MA Music in Development 2018), a SOAS alumna and current PhD anthropology student who talks about bringing her lived experience of mental health services into her research.
+SOAS World marked this year’s World Mental Health Day (10 October) by taking a look at the work of the Centre for Mental Health Research in Action (CAMHRA).
+We also spoke to alumna Kiara Wickremasinghe (PhD Anthropology 2025, MA Music in Development 2017), who is now Career Development Research Fellow at CAMHRA and talked about bringing her lived experience of mental health services into her research.

 Based in the Department of Anthropology and Sociology at SOAS, CAMHRA is focused on mental health research with a mandate to be collaborative and put its research into practice.
 It is a hub for anthropological research, education and public engagement on mental health.